HuttleyLab/DiverseSeq/README.md

 `diverse-seq` implements computationally efficient alignment-free algorithms that enable efficient prototyping for phylogenetic workflows.
 It can accelerate parameter selection searches for sequence alignment and phylogeny estimation by identifying a subset of sequences that are representative of the diversity in a collection.
 We show that selecting representative sequences with an entropy measure of *k*-mer frequencies correspond well to sampling via conventional genetic distances.
 The computational performance is linear with respect to the number of sequences and can be run in parallel.
 Applied to a collection of 10.5k whole microbial genomes on a laptop took ~12 minutes to prepare the data and ~2 minutes to select 100 representatives. `diverse-seq` can further boost the performance of phylogenetic estimation by providing a seed phylogeny that can be further refined by a more sophisticated algorithm.
 For ~1k whole microbial genomes on a laptop, it takes ~1.8 minutes to estimate a bifurcating tree from mash distances.

-You can read more about the methods implemented in `diverse-seq` in the preprint [here](https://biorxiv.org/cgi/content/short/2024.11.10.622877v1).
+You can read more about the methods implemented in `diverse-seq` in the paper [here](https://joss.theoj.org/papers/10.21105/joss.07765).

 The user documentation [is here](https://diverse-seq.readthedocs.io).